Stochastic Navier-Stokes equations for turbulent flows in critical spaces: Introduction

 Actually, we will consider \eqref{eq:Navier_Stokes} in a slightly more general form (see \eqref{eq:Navier_Stokes_generalized} below).
 For instance we replace $\nu$ by variable viscosity in divergence form, and we allow an additional deterministic forcing term.

 The relation between Navier-Stokes equations and hydrodynamic turbulence is one of the most challenging problems in fluid mechanics.
 It is believed that the onset of the turbulence is related to the randomness of background movement.
-The mathematical study of stochastic perturbations of Navier-Stokes equations began with the work of Bensoussan and Temam in \cite{BT73} and it was later extended in several directions, see e.g.\ \cite{BP00,BCF91,BCF92,C78,CP01,FG95,IF79,WS00,BF17} and the references therein.
+The mathematical study of stochastic perturbations of Navier-Stokes equations began with the work of Bensoussan and Temam in \cite{BT73} and it was later extended in several directions, see e.g.\ \cite{BCF91,BCF92,BF17,BP00,CP01,C78,FG95,IF79,WS00} and the references therein.
 In the mathematical literature, usually, the random perturbation of the Navier-Stokes equations is postulated and does not have a clear physical motivation.
 In \cite{MR01,MiRo04}, Mikulevicius and Rozovskii found a new approach to derive the stochastic Navier-Stokes equations.
 Indeed, there it is assumed that the dynamics of the fluid particles is given by the \textit{stochastic flow}

-where $W$ and $\circ$ denote white-noise and Stratonovich integration, respectively.
-Using Newton's second law the stochastic Euler and Navier-Stokes equations for $u$ are derived.
-Roughly speaking, \eqref{eq:NS_stochastic_flow} says that the velocity field splits into a sum of slow oscillating part $u\,dt$ and a fast oscillating part $\btwod \circ dW$.
+where $W$ and $\circ$ denote a white-noise and the Stratonovich integration, respectively.
+Using Newton's second law, in \cite{MiRo04} the authors derived the stochastic Euler and Navier-Stokes equations ``for turbulent flows'', or with transport noise.
+Roughly speaking, \eqref{eq:NS_stochastic_flow} says that the velocity field splits into a sum of slow oscillating part $u\,\dd t$ and a fast oscillating part $\btwod \circ \dd W$.
 As noticed in \cite{MiRo04}, such splitting can be traced back to the work of Reynolds in 1880.
-In more recent works, closely related models were proposed by Kraichnan \cite{K68,K94} in the study of turbulence transportation of passive scalars and then developed further by other authors, see e.g.\ \cite{GK96,GV00}.
-The corresponding theory of turbulence transportation is called Kraichnan's theory, and in this theory, one typically has $\btwod=((\btwod^j_n)_{j=1}^d)_{n\geq 1}$ and for all $n\geq 1$,
+Closely related models were proposed by Kraichnan \cite{K68,K94} in the study of turbulence transportation of passive scalars and then developed further by other authors, see e.g.\ \cite{GK96,GV00}.
+The corresponding theory of turbulence transportation is called Kraichnan's theory, and in the latter, one typically assumes $\div \,b_n=0$ in $\D'(\T^d)$ for all $n\geq 1$, and for some small $\gamma_0>0$,